zhixin9001/2021-SAA/note/tips.md

 - AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more.
 - AWS OpsHub is a graphical user interface you can use to manage your AWS Snowball devices, enabling you to rapidly deploy edge computing workloads and simplify data migration to the cloud
 - AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
+- Amazon MQ is a managed message broker service for Apache ActiveMQ, it uses industry-standard APIs and protocols for messaging, including JMS, NMS, AMQP, STOMP, MQTT, and WebSocket.
+- API Gateway
+    - Support for stateful (WebSocket) and stateless (HTTP and REST) APIs.
+    - Canary release
+    - cache
+    - cloud trail
+    - Integration with AWS WAF
+    - Integration with AWS X-Ray

 - 1
     - 26